fulldecent/open-location-code-wiki/Home.md

 The wiki is where you can find out information about using the software, the codes, or the API.

-## Open Location Code or plus codes?
-I'm confused!
+## Plus codes for the codes, Open Location Code for the technology

-Open Location Code is how we refer to the technology, but that's a horrible term to use when asking for someone's code.

 Since the codes always have a plus sign in them (that's how you can recognise them), we use **plus codes** as the term for the codes themselves, and when talking about the project generally.
 See the [Naming Guidelines](https://github.com/google/open-location-code/wiki/Naming-guidelines) article for more information.

+Open Location Code is how we refer to the technology and the code libraries.

 ## Supporting plus codes in your app or site